Reporter Knockin Cell Lines

 • Compound profiling

-Strengths and limitations of reporter Knockin cell models
+Strengths of reporter Knockin cell models

 • Simple and cost-effective monitoring tool of desired cellular events without using antibodies